 Water is a wonderful part of nature that everyone can appreciate looking at.
 Whether you want to photograph a river, an ocean, a lake, or a waterfall you’ll need to know how to set up your camera for the perfect shot.
-Water is a tricky subject.
+Water photography is a tricky subject.
 However, by changing a few camera settings, you can get an excellent shot.
 Once you know how to set up the shot beforehand and properly change your settings for the type of picture you want, you’ll be a water-shooting pro in no time.

-One of the most important things to keep in mind when photographing water is the safety of your camera.
+One of the most important things to keep in mind when doing water photography is the safety of your camera.
 Just like any other electronic, your camera will not fare well when wet.
 Shooting near water can harm your camera and even make the photos come out looking splotchy and hazy.

-Photography is mostly a game of composition.
+Water photography is mostly a game of composition.
 Even with wrong camera settings, a nicely composed picture can turn out great.
 But no amount of fancy settings or filters can take a horribly framed photo and turn it amazing.
 With water, the placement of your camera is of the utmost importance.
 You can create amazing scenes using curves and natural objects such as rocks and vegetation.

 Generally speaking, lines are what attract the eye.
 When someone looks at a photo, their eyes follow the lines created by the objects.
 A good photo uses these lines to draw the eye to the important aspects of an image.
 Being out in nature, you’re going to have to find these eye-catching lines yourself.